dariooddenino/pux-blog/README.md

 # pux-blog

-Toy project to learn how Pux works
+Toy project to learn how Pux works.

+It's a simplified blog structure, with routes triggering ajax calls and basic CRUD operations.

 ## Goals